tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 # Communicating SNI and Nonce to Backend Server {#communicating-sni}

-As noted in {{backend-server-behavior}}, the backend server will generally not know the true SNI in Split Mode, nor will it know PaddedServerNameList.nonce.
-The former is not needed for the handshake to complete with a default certificate, while the latter is mandatory for successful handshake completion.
-Thus, client-facing servers must be able to communicate at least the nonce to backend servers.
+When operating in Split mode, backend servers will not have access to PaddedServerNameList.sni or PaddedServerNameList.nonce without access to the ESNI keys or a way to decrypt EncryptedSNI.encrypted_sni.

-One way to do this, at the cost of having communication not be unmodified TLS 1.3, is as follows.
+One way to address this for a single connection, at the cost of having communication not be unmodified TLS 1.3, is as follows.
 Assume there is a shared (symmetric) key between the client-facing server and the backend server and use it to AEAD-encrypt Z and send the encrypted blob at the beginning of the connection before the ClientHello.
 The backend server can then decrypt ESNI to recover the true SNI and nonce.

-An obvious alternative here would be to have the client-facing server forward the true SNI, but that would allow the client-facing server to lie.
-In this design, the attacker would need to be able to find a Z which would expand into a key that would validly AEAD-encrypt a message of his choice, which should be intractable (Hand-waving alert!).
+Another way for backend servers to access the true SNI and nonce is by the client-facing server sharing the ESNI keys.

 # Alternative SNI Protection Designs